CDEC Function in VBA

-- Even now we got the result as 3 because of the moment Integer data type assigned it always round up the number to the next integer value.
+- Even now, we got the result as three because of the moment Integer data type assigned, and it always rounds up the number to the next integer value.

 Sub CDEC_Example() Dim k As Variant k = CDec(2.5698979797646) MsgBox k End Sub

 Now execute the code and see what we get.

 One more specialty of this decimal data type is we can store more than 14 digit decimal values, unlike the Double data type, which can hold only 14 decimal places.